How to Train a Cat to Go Potty Outside

 Training Kittens vs. Adult Cats

 Age plays a big role in how easily your cat adapts to outdoor potty training.
+The way you litter train an older cat would never be the same as training a kitten.
 Here’s how the process differs:

 Kittens